Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Negative Barnett effect in gluon matter

-The NBE, on the contrary, implies that the spin-orbital-coupling has a reversed sign, so that the orientation of the spins~${\bs S}$ and the angular velocity ${\bs \Omega}$ is opposite to each other within the supervortical window of temperatures $T_c \lesssim T < T_s$.
+The NBE, on the contrary, implies that the spin-orbital-coupling has a reversed sign so that the orientation of the spins~${\bs S}$ and the angular velocity ${\bs \Omega}$ is opposite to each other within the supervortical window of temperatures $T_c \lesssim T < T_s$.
 Namely, we suggest that in a rotating gluon system: \begin{itemize} \item[(i)] a sizable fraction of the total angular momentum ${\bs J} = {\bs L} + {\bs S}$ is accumulated in the spin of gluons $\bs S$; \item[(ii)] the spin polarization ${\bs S}$ is parallel to the total angular momentum ${\bs J}$ and anti-parallel to the orbital angular momentum of plasma $\bs L$. \end{itemize}

-Yet in other words, projecting all angular momenta onto a single axis~$\bs n$ and assuming without loss of generality $J>0$, the gluonic spins accumulate too large amount of angular momentum $S > J > 0$, so that this contribution needs to be compensated by a negative orbital motion, $L = J - S < 0$.
+Yet, in other words, projecting all angular momenta onto a single axis~$\bs n$ and assuming without loss of generality $J>0$, the gluonic spins accumulate a too large amount of angular momentum $S > J > 0$, so that this contribution needs to be compensated by a negative orbital motion, $L = J - S < 0$.
 Therefore, plasma acquires the angular momentum in one direction ($J>0$) and rotates in the opposite direction ($L < 0$), as illustrated in Fig.~\ref{fig_NBE}.

-Notice that it is the orbital momentum which encodes rotation of plasma as whole, while the spin polarization is an intrinsic characteristic of the system which does necessarily manifest itself in rotation.
-A relevant case is represented by a ferromagnet in the broken phase which spontaneously generates magnetic field due to substantial spin polarization, ${\bs S} \neq 0$, and, at the same time, does not rotate, ${\bs L} \equiv 0$~\cite{Landau_Statistics_1976}.
-Another example is given by superfluid ${}^3$He in a metastable, but eternally long-lived $p$-wave state where the angular momentum, accumulated vortices, is opposite to the global rotation of the fluid~\cite{Autti2020}.
+Notice that it is the orbital momentum that encodes the rotation of plasma as a whole, while the spin polarization is an intrinsic characteristic of the system that does not necessarily manifest itself in rotation.
+A relevant case is represented by a ferromagnet in the broken phase, which spontaneously generates a magnetic field due to substantial spin polarization, ${\bs S} \neq 0$, and, at the same time, does not rotate, ${\bs L} \equiv 0$~\cite{Landau_Statistics_1976}.
+Another example is given by superfluid ${}^3$He in a metastable but eternally long-lived $p$-wave state where the angular momentum, accumulated vortices, is opposite to the global rotation of the fluid~\cite{Autti2020}.